vscapeclient/vscape-Client/README.md

  - Dropped items displayed with name and amount (can turn off/on in settings.ini)
  - Bank searching [example here](https://streamable.com/j8nuw)
  - Real time NPC HP View

+# FAQ

+ - Why does this client compile to be larger than the official vscape client? - The reason the client is larger than the vscape client is due to an additionally loaded library called gson-2.8.0.jar, this is an official library from Google themselves that allows parsing and working with JSON files.
+The reason this library is needed is for the loading of NPC Definitions for the HP View.